Silicon Valley calls the help desk on Volcker rule

 Silicon Valley Bank announced earlier this month it has opened a new information and operations center in Arizona.

-The bank and venture capital groups are portraying the possible impact on venture capital as an unintended consequence of the Volcker rule, which is mostly aimed at large banks active in trading markets like Goldman Sachs and Morgan Stanley.
+The bank and venture capital groups are portraying the possible impact on venture capital as an unintended consequence of the Volcker rule, which is mostly aimed at large banks active in trading markets like Goldman Sachs (GS.N) and Morgan Stanley (MS.N).

 But supporters of the crackdown have been skeptical of any attempt to permit exceptions to fund investments arguing it opens the door to banks putting too much of their capital on the line, especially if the fund gets into trouble.